upb-lea/materialdatabase/README.rst

 * Human-readable database based on a .json-file
     * The database currently contains 19 different ferrite materials as shown in the following table
-    * The database includes data from manufacturer datasheets,the Princeton MagNet project and self measured data
+    * The database includes data from manufacturer datasheets, the Princeton `MagNet <https://mag-net.princeton.edu/>`__ project and self measured data

 |material_overview|